brassington/brassington.github.io/portfolio.md

 image:
   feature: brassington-teaching.jpg
 ---
-I've worked on a variety of projects, many of them closed source at Coder Camps, unfortunately.
+I've worked on a variety of projects, many of them closed source unfortunately.
 I've worked on personal websites, blogs, brochure sites, and small business sites.
-Most of them have either moved on or migrated to new sites.
+Some of them have either moved on or migrated to new sites.
 But here are some screenshots of the projects I've worked on most recently.

 ## ProgrammingBootcamps.com